-Upon acceptance and matriculation into West Coast University (WCU) School of Pharmacy, students begin a process of developing the knowledge, skills and attitudes that comprise the fundamental core of the Pharmacy profession.
+Upon acceptance and matriculation into WCU-SOP, students begin a process of developing the knowledge, skills and attitudes that comprise the fundamental core of the Pharmacy profession.
 Although development of competencies and transformation to Doctor of Pharmacy practitioners takes several years, the School recognizes that early initiation of professional behaviors facilitates the professionalization process, and development of professional attributes that the School seeks in its students and graduates.

 Accordingly, just as all obligations and responsibilities of the pharmacy profession require some effort and sacrifice, assumption of a professional image requires an active individual commitment and resolution, which may necessitate modification of life-style practices upon entering the professional pharmacy program.
-Abiding by the dress code, WCU School of Pharmacy is a component of the educational process that internalizes esteem and emphasizes professionalization.
-By entering the WCU School of Pharmacy program, students willingly accept obligations of the profession, and are therefore, expected to act accordingly.
+Abiding by the dress code, WCU-SOP is a component of the educational process that internalizes esteem and emphasizes professionalization.
+By entering the WCU-SOP program, students willingly accept obligations of the profession, and are therefore, expected to act accordingly.

-The following Standards for Professional Attire ("dress code") apply to all student-pharmacists enrolled in West Coast University School of Pharmacy Doctor of Pharmacy Program.
+The following Standards for Professional Attire ("dress code") apply to all student-pharmacists enrolled in WCU School of Pharmacy Doctor of Pharmacy Program.
 These standards should be followed during regular business hours from 7:45 a.m. to 5:00 p.m., Monday through Friday.